 A strong job description is vital when you’re looking to hire the best candidates for a given role.
 This is a place you will market your company, as you are using this to sell your company to potential employees.

-Your job description will give an overview of your company, as well as the responsibilities, essential qualifications, and skills you are looking for from a potential candidate.
+Your job description, whether it is a safety consultant job description, an accountants job description, or a job description for a primary school teacher, for example, will give an overview of your company, as well as the responsibilities, essential qualifications, and skills you are looking for from a potential candidate.

 A good job description should be concise but provide enough information for candidates to determine if they are right for the role.

 Curate your job title so it will appear in a maximum amount of searches.
 Target your job titles to make them very specific for the role you are hiring for, try to include key phrases, and really sum up the position.
 Keep away from any confusing jargon, and stick to standard role levels, such as “junior” or “senior”.
 Ideally, your job title will be short and efficient.
 It has been shown that job titles containing a maximum of 80 characters get the most attention.